besmarques/code-snippets/README.md

 },
 ```

-Rules:
+Checklist:

 - keep `keyword` lowercase with letters and digits only
+- for package entries, keep the keyword package-local
-- do not repeat the package name inside the keyword when the ecosystem already scopes it
+- do not repeat the package name inside the keyword
-- if you need a new package file, create it under `src/data/ecosystems/<language>/packages`
+- if you create a new package file, place it under `src/data/ecosystems/<language>/packages`
-- import the new array into `src/data/ecosystems/<language>/<language>.ts`
+- import the new package array into `src/data/ecosystems/<language>/<language>.ts`
-- run `npm test` after edits
+- run `npm test`

+## Local Testing

+Use this flow while developing:

+1. run `npm test`
+2. run `npm run build:dev`
+3. press `F5` in VS Code
+4. in the Extension Development Host:
+   - type `>map.js`
+   - type `>post`
+   - use `Translate Selection`
+   - open the sidebar and inspect the catalog

-## Validation And Tests
+## Validation And Build

 - `npm run validate` checks catalog structure, invalid fields, duplicate trigger ids, and malformed placeholders
-- `npm test` runs the validation plus the test suite
+- `npm test` runs validation plus the test suite
-- `npm run build:dev` builds both the Node and browser bundles
+- `npm run build:dev` builds the Node and browser bundles
+- `npm run build` builds the production bundles

 ## Compatibility